uutarou10/lamp-docker-compose/README.md

 It's all!

-To show `src` dir, access to http://localhost.
+To show `src` dir (It's your document root!), access to http://localhost.

 And to show [phpMyAdmin](https://www.phpmyadmin.net/), access to http://localhost:8080.